 It then falls on the accounting department and the receiving department to match the purchase order, invoice, packing slip, and any other related documents to ensure that they are not overpaying, and that all required materials have been delivered.

 Communication Problems Lead to Accounting Delays...

 These two departments are often not the most synchronized in a company, allowing for errors and delays based on priority of work to be completed, and often times a lack of knowledge about where in the process a particular document may be.

-With workflow and process automation, we gain the tools to automate a large amount of this process and the visibility into where the work is at any stage in the flow.
+With workflow and process automation, accounting teams gain the tools to automate a large amount of this process and the visibility into where the work is at any stage in the flow.

-By taking the documents electronic (either through the use of electronic forms to replace the initial request, or by immediate scanning of the receiving slips) the documents are now secure and free of the troubles of the infamous "piles" of organization that exist on desks throughout most companies.
+When the documents are stored digitally (either through the use of electronic forms to replace the initial request, or by immediate scanning of the receiving slips), they become more secure and are free of the troubles of the infamous "piles" of organization that exist on desks throughout most companies.

 No more waiting, no more misplaced work, and no more strong-worded arguments that place blame between departments when some part of the matching goes awry.

 Sound better than what you're doing now?
-Talk to one of our process experts today for a free consultation and let us know what is going on in your accounting department - we may be able to help.
+Talk to one of our process experts today for a free consultation, and let us know what's going on in your accounting department - we may be able to help.